Mohitsharma44/sharmamohit.com-website/content/project/citysynth.md

 +++
 client_name = "NYU CUSP"
 date = "2014-06-01"
+# Optional external URL for project (replaces project detail page).
 external_link = ""
 image = ""
+# Optional image to display on homepage (relative to `static/img/` folder)
 image_preview = "citysynth/citysynth_banner.png"
 math = false
+# Project summary to display on homepage.
 summary = "Masters Thesis on developing a cost efficient technique for performing persistent and synoptic observation of the lighting in city which can be used a proxy for understanding and improving the quality of life of people.
-This project aims to build an IoT infrastructure to further facilitate the research presented in [Dynamics of Urban Lightscape](publication/dynamics-of-the-urban-lightscape) on a larger and granular scale" tags = ["iot", "imaging"] title = "Citysynth"
+This project aims to build an IoT infrastructure to further facilitate the research presented in [Dynamics of Urban Lightscape](publication/dynamics-of-the-urban-lightscape) on a larger and granular scale"
+# Tags: can be used for filtering projects.
+# Example: `tags = ["machine-learning", "deep-learning"]`
+tags = ["iot", "imaging"]
+title = "Citysynth"